baartmans2/VideoBuilder/README.md

 - `-script` :generates a script file for the video)
 - `-audio` :requires an existing script, downloads generates and downloads audio for the video's narration)
 - `-video` :generates a script file for the video).
 - `-auto` : does all of the previous four actions.
+NOTE: This command is currently highly susceptible to error: Google Images sometimes provides images that are unreadable by the program.
+The text and voice generation is also susceptible to generation and pronunciation errors from time to time.
+It is better to run one command for each step, and then verify that each step worked properly, as well as edit the script, provide custom images, etc.

 `primary animal`: For versus videos, the name of the winning animal of the fight.
 For facts videos, the animal the video is about.
 Must match a listed animal in the file `animals.csv` .